lindsey98/Grab-safety/README.md

 * The records who have speed larger than 200km/h (55.56 m/s) or negative values are removed because they are unrealistic;

-* trips which last for more than 12 hours are also dropped because it is unlikely that a single trip can extend to 12 hours;
+* Trips which last for more than 12 hours are also dropped because it is unlikely that a single trip can extend to 12 hours;

 * Moreover, to ensure the accuracy of the readings, we only keep records who have accuracy less than 50 meters(more confident in the GPS readings);